alan-turing-institute/environmental-ds-book/.github/ISSUE_TEMPLATE/review-template.md

 ## Review checklist for [REVIEWER GITHUB HANDLE]

 *Please check off boxes as applicable, and elaborate in comments below.
-Your review is not limited to these topics, as described in the reviewer guide*
+Your review is not limited to these topics, as described in the reviewer guide.*

 ### Conflict of interest
 - [ ] As the reviewer I confirm that there are no conflicts of interest for me to review this work (If you are unsure whether you are in conflict, please speak to your editor _before_ starting your review).